ericchi00/ericchi00/README.md

 2/21: 69% done with Intermediate HTML and CSS.
 Working on Project Sign Up Form.

 2/22: 73% done with Intermediate HTML and CSS. finished the sign up form with limited functionality.

+2/24: 10% complete on Javascript section.
+Working on Project Library